Stephenkofipoku/battleships_game/README.md

 The project was deployed using Code Institute's mock terminal for Heroku.

 - Deployment steps:
+    + The repository was created in GitHub by forking a copy from the original Code Institute python repo template.
+This was done on GitHub by clicking the "Fork" button to create a copy of the original repository.
+    + After forking the repository, it was cloned or copied into Codeanywhere and opened by creating a new workspace.
+    + Git add/commit/push to GitHub: With the project open in your Codeanywhere, changes were made to the codebase and after desired changes, Git commands to stage the modified files (git add), create a commit with a descriptive message (git commit), and push the changes to your forked repository on GitHub (git push) were done.
     + Final processes including making sure that requirments.txt to list all installed extension are captured and pushed to repository.
     + The repository was forked.
     + A new app was selected in the Heroku platform to create a new app.